 Cost is determined using the weighted-average method.
-The cost of finished goods and work in process comprises raw materials, direct labor, other direct costs and related production overheads

-(allocated based on normal operating capacity).
+The cost of finished goods and work in process comprises raw materials, direct labor, other direct costs and related production overheads (allocated based on normal operating capacity).
 It excludes borrowing costs.
 Inventories are stated at the lower of cost and net realizable value.
 The item by item approach is used in applying the lower of cost and net realizable value.
-Net realizable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and applicable variable selling expenses.
+Net realizable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and the estimated costs necessary to make the sale.
 When the cost of inventories exceeds the net realizable value, the amount of any write-down of inventories is recognized as cost of sales during the period; and the amount of any reversal of inventory write-down is recognized as a reduction in cost of sales during the period.